ShivangM-Dev/ShivangM-Dev/README.md

 Fun Facts:
-I prefer backend problems over UI polish
+I prefer backend problems with UI polish
 I like building things more than talking about them Debugging is half the job

-Hobbies: coding, gym, learning systems
+Hobbies: coding, gym, learning systems and football